appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/azure/setup-to-integrate-sso.md

 </dd>

-## Configure PostgreSQL in Appsmith
+## Connect PostgreSQL to Appsmith

 To connect your PostgreSQL database to Appsmith, follow these steps:

-1. Open your `docker-compose.yml` file for the Appsmith setup and add the PostgreSQL configuration under the `environment` section.
+1. Open your `docker-compose.yml` file for the Appsmith and add the PostgreSQL configuration under the `environment` section.

 <dd>